Search and rescue: Canada

-Air and marine Search and rescue duties in Canada are the responsibility of the Canadian Forces and Canadian Coast Guard in conjunction with volunteer organizations.
+Air and marine Search and rescue duties in Canada are the responsibility of the Canadian Armed Forces and Canadian Coast Guard in conjunction with volunteer organisations.
 The Department of National Defence (DND) has overall responsibility for the coordinated search and rescue system.
-SAR operations are organized by Joint Rescue Coordination Centres (JRCC).
-The JRCC are staffed 24 hours a day by SAR Co-ordinators from the Canadian Coast Guard and Canadian Forces.
+SAR operations are organised by Joint Rescue Coordination Centres (JRCC).
+The JRCC are staffed 24 hours a day by SAR Co-ordinators from the Canadian Coast Guard and Canadian Armed Forces.
 Authority for the provision of maritime SAR is assigned to the Minister of Fisheries and Oceans by the Canada Shipping Act and the Canada Oceans Act.
 Ground and inland water search and rescue (GSAR) is the responsibility of provinces and territories with the Royal Canadian Mounted Police (RCMP) and other police forces coordinating operations, often using volunteer GSAR teams operating in specific areas under provincial coordinating bodies.

 The Canada Shipping Act, most recently passed in 2001, is the framework document that funds international SAR activities.

-The Canadian Forces have five assigned SAR squadrons:
+The Canadian Armed Forces have five assigned SAR squadrons: